Yuss76A/hangman/README.md

 [View live project here.](https://hangman-ys-2df0aca42caa.herokuapp.com/)

 ## How to play
-Initially, players will be prompted to enter their name, which will start the game.
+The game begins by prompting players to enter their codename, commencing the immersive mission narrative presented in the welcome message.

-A word related to espionage will be randomly selected, with each letter represented by an **_** symbol, revealing the total number of letters in the word.
+A word related to espionage is randomly selected, with underscores (_) indicating each letter, revealing the total letters to players.

-Players will then be asked to enter a letter or attempt to guess the entire word.

-Guesses must consist of letters from the English alphabet.
-Word guesses must match the length of the given word and only include English alphabet characters.
+Players guess letters or the entire word, aiming to decode the secret word and rescue Agent 003.
+Ensure that guesses meet English alphabet criteria, with word guesses matching the length of the secret word.

-Correct letter guesses will replace the corresponding **_** symbols with the correct letters.
-For each incorrect guess, whether a letter or a whole word, the player will lose a life, bringing the character one step closer to being captured and hanged.
+Correct letter guesses replace underscores with the right letters.
+Each incorrect guess costs a life, bringing the character closer to capture depicted through the 'fall from the tree' sequence.

-Upon successfully identifying the word, players will receive a congratulatory message and an option to play again.
+Success results in a congratulatory sequence and an option to play again, while failure reveals the word and offers retry encouragement.

-If players run out of lives, the character will, unfortunately, be captured and hanged.
-A message of commiseration will be presented, along with an opportunity to try again.

-Players will also be reminded of any letters they have already guessed, prompting them to guess again without losing a life for repeated guesses.
+Repeated guesses on letters previously tried don't incur penalties, guiding players to think strategically.

+For additional details on gameplay strategies and the narrative, refer to the mission outlined in the Welcome Message.

 ## Game Mechanics
 A flowchart detailing the game's mechanics was designed using [draw.io](https://app.diagrams.net/ "draw.io").
 Before diving into coding, I always draft a plan, sketching out the code structure, which is why I opted for the same method in my flowchart.
 You can view the flowchart by clicking the link below.